-No. 715/2007 : pollutant emission standards for LDVs (CO, HC, NO_x, PM, PN)
+No. 715/2007 : pollutant emission standards for LDVs (CO, HC, NO, PM, PN)

-- Set emission standards for vehicle type-approval - Different emission targets for vehicle running on SI/CI ICEs - Real Driving Emissions (RDE) testing requirements are being phased-in between 2017 and 2021 to control vehicle emissions in real operation, outside of the laboratory emission test.
+- Different emission targets for vehicle running on SI/CI ICEs - Real Driving Emissions (RDE) testing requirements are being phased-in between 2017 and 2021 to control vehicle emissions in real operation, outside of the laboratory emission test.